shubhrajeet/test_demo/README.md

 # test_demo
-This commit is done while learning git ignore
+This repository is made while learning git so it should be ignored